Agra gharana: Pedagogical genealogy

-Distinguishing characteristics
+Overview

+Philosophy

+Haldankar claims that Agra, Jaipur-Atrauli, and Atrauli traditions share common facets.
+This include holding the "dignity" of the performance in "high esteem," giving "equal importance" to swara (notes) and laya (beats), developing the raga according to the "entire raga-rupa" (merukhand), and emphasizing akara "(full-throated voice)."

+Technique

 The gayaki (style of singing) of the Agra Gharana is a blend of khayal gayaki and dhrupad-dhamar.
 In training, both the khayal and dhrupad components run hand in hand and are not taught in an isolated fashion.
 This is obvious from the method of singing notes of the Agra Gharana which demands that the projection of voice be more forceful and voluminous than usually encountered in khayal gayaki, as well as uttering notes open and bare (without grace notes).

 Most khayal performances by artists of Agra gharana commence with the nom-tom alaap, a tradition unique to the Agra gharana.
 Different facets of a raga are displayed with the help of bandish while the raga is elaborated using vistaar.

 The gharana adopts a kind of voice production which relies on a flatter version of the vowel sound "a", which makes its music agreeable to rhythmic variations and is best suited for a deep masculine voice.
 Emphasis is laid on bold, full-throated and robust voice production, and singing in the lower register (mandra) is favoured.
 Keeping in tune with its dhrupadic origins, the singers use broad and powerful ornamentations (gamaks), extensive glides (meends) and resonant articulations of notes.
 As with the Gwalior gharana, the Agra singers accentuate the importance of the bandish and its methodical exposition.
 Singers following Faiyaz Khan's style resort to the dhrupadic nom-tom alaap before singing the bandish.
 The singers of this gharana are also great masters over layakari or the rhythmic component.
 In fact, layakari is the foundation on which the singers build the edifice of the bandish.
 Agra singers' tihais are eagerly awaited, as are their nifty ways of arriving at the same, by building up anticipation within the listener.

-This is the only Gharana that has still continued to sing Dhrupad-Dhamar along with Nom-Tom Alap, Khayal, Thumri, Tappa, Tarana, and Hori.
+Repertoire

+Haldankar claims that, like Jaipur-Atrauli and Atrauli traditions, Agra gharana has an extensive repertoire of rare ragas.
+Some of these include varieties of Nat, Bihag (raga), and Kanada (raga).

+Musicians of the Agra gharana claim that to be the only tradition that still continues singing dhrupad-dhamar in addition to nom-tom alap, khayal, thumri, tappa, tarana, and hori.
+However, while many traditions also practice these classical composition types, Agra is esteemed for its version of nom-tom alap.

+Criticism

+Kumar Prasad Mukherjee, a scholar-musician trained in the Agra tradition, argued that Agra's approach to vocal music was comparatively complete, although his list of attributes to qualify the claim excludes many attributes practiced by other gharanas, such as sargam notable in Qawwal tradition-descended gharanas like Mewati and Patiala.